oxc-project/acorn-test262/test-typescript/tests/cases/compiler/funcdecl.ts.md

               "start": 35,
               "end": 59,
               "raw": "\"this is my simple func\"",
-              "value": "this is my simple func"
+              "value": "this is my simple func",
+              "regex": null,
+              "bigint": null
             }
           }
         ]